Tuesday, 14 October 2008

 View Larger Map

 Opposite their house, 7 Old Salts Farm Rd was a caravan park with lots of holiday and permanent people in it.
 Looking on the street maps it seems that the caravan park may be gone and a housing estate established.
-The fairway?
+The Fairway?
 Is that right?

 Chalk Pit